fighting45/STYXY-smart-contracts-Ethereum/README.md

 This script does the following:

-- Deploys the contract with an initial supply of 1,000,000 STYXY tokens.
+- Deploys the ERC20 contract with an initial supply of 1,000,000 STYXY tokens.
 - Waits for the contract deployment to be mined.
 - Outputs the contract address, token details (name, symbol, total supply), and the owner's balance.
 - Provides the Hardhat verification command for verifying the contract on Etherscan.

 ### 3. **test/staking.test.js**: Testing Script

-The comprehensive testing scripts comprising of 100+ tests cases, for all the smart contracts including ERC 20, staking & vesting contracts which test all the read, write and ownerOnly modifier functions of the existing contracts.
+The comprehensive testing scripts comprising of 120+ tests cases, for all the smart contracts including ERC 20, NFT, staking & vesting contracts which test all the read, write and ownerOnly modifier functions of the existing contracts.

 ## Setup